 Breast surgery is among the most commonly performed plastic surgery procedures in the world.
-Many women have breast surgery every year, either with silicone implant augmentation (plastic boobs), asymmetry correction, breast reduction and/or lift, and reconstructive surgery after mastectomy.
-Breast surgery aims to enhance the appearance of your breasts, correct breast deformities or rejuvenate your breasts following breast implant removal.
+Many women have breast surgery every year, either with silicone implant augmentation (boob job), asymmetry correction, breast reduction and/or lift, and reconstructive surgery after mastectomy.
+Breast surgery aims to enhance the appearance of your breasts, correct breast deformities or renew your breasts following breast implant removal.
 The type of breast surgery that your breast surgeon – Dr Doyle – will perform depends on your condition, body type, and aesthetic goals.

 About Breast Surgery

 Breast surgery is a set of surgical procedures aimed at improving the functions and/or appearance of your breasts, and often resolving various medical conditions caused by, for example, oversized or tuberous breasts, etc.